goncaloalcobia/Julia_Vs_Python_for_CFD/README.md

 **Observation:**
 Velocity profiles from Julia and Python overlap almost perfectly → physical equivalence confirmed.
-The differences in performance do **not** affect numerical results.
+The differences in performance do not affect numerical results.

 ---

 ## Hardware used

-Tests were run on a **MacBook Air M4 (2024)** with the following specs:
+Tests were run on a MacBook Air M4 (2024) with the following specs:
-- **CPU**: Apple M4 (3 nm, 8-core: 4 performance + 4 efficiency, up to 3.7 GHz)
+- CPU: Apple M4 (3 nm, 8-core: 4 performance + 4 efficiency, up to 3.7 GHz)
-- **Memory**: 16 GB unified
+- Memory: 16 GB unified
-- **OS**: macOS Sequoia
+- OS: macOS Sequoia
-- Both Julia and NumPy forced to run in **single-thread mode** for fairness.
+- Both Julia and NumPy forced to run in single-thread mode for fairness.

 ---

 ## Observations

-- **Julia outperforms NumPy** in this CFD benchmark, with speedups of ~3–4× in single-thread mode.
+- Julia outperforms NumPy in this CFD benchmark, with speedups of ~3–4× in single-thread mode.
-- The **performance advantage increases with grid size**, highlighting Julia’s efficiency for larger simulations.
+- The performance advantage increases with grid size, highlighting Julia’s efficiency for larger simulations.
-- Despite performance differences, both codes yield **physically identical results**, validating the fairness of the comparison.
+- Despite performance differences, both codes yield physically identical results, validating the fairness of the comparison.
-- The main bottleneck remains the **Jacobi Poisson solver** — a simple but slow method.
+- The main bottleneck remains the Jacobi Poisson solver — a simple but slow method.
 Using SOR or multigrid would shift the comparison to a more realistic HPC context.

 ---